Jeremy Pena Player Props: Astros vs. Reds

-Jeremy Pena -- with a slugging percentage of .349 in his past 10 games (including no homers) -- will be in action for the Houston Astros against the Cincinnati Reds, with Hunter Greene on the hill, on June 17 at 4:10 PM ET.
+Jeremy Pena -- with a slugging percentage of .341 in his past 10 games (including zero home runs) -- will be in action for the Houston Astros against the Cincinnati Reds, with Luke Weaver on the mound, on June 18 at 2:10 PM ET.

 Jeremy Pena Game Info & Props vs. the Reds